Stephen Ntim condemns ‘vote buying’ by Freddie Blay

 Mr Ntim told delegates that the unwritten tradition of rewarding members for loyalty, commitment, dedication, long service and hard work had to be deployed at the congress grounds.

-He said his service to the party had continued to date with the free printing of
+He said his service to the party had continued to date with the free printing of to all constituencies and the printing of complimentary cards for some officials.

 The fourth-time contender pledged to support the President to deliver on the campaign promises for the government to excel in meeting the expectations for more electoral wins.